Raising Clarrie Hall Dam

 My family has come to rely on the trail alongside the dam as compensation in part for the loss of Mount Warning for outdoor recreation.
 Much of this track will go under water when the dam wall is raised.
 Ho does Council propose to preserve this amenity?
 If so,how?

-John Tyman asked almost 3 years ago
+John Tyman asked over 3 years ago

 Council will prepare a Catchment Management Master Plan when the raising of Clarrie Hall Dam has been approved.